Th3Fr0gg/BitcoinDigitsDateConverter/README.md

 The number 53067 corresponds to the date: 2022-12-31

 _________________________________________
-To convert new dates, rerun the script!!!
+To convert new dates, rerun the script!!!`
-`plaintext`

 _______________________________
 Notes